fera0013/TransferLearningToolchain/README.md

 ## Inference and evaluation

-To evaluate the model performance, we run the test data created in the [TFRecord generation step](#Convert the COCO labels to TFRecords) through the frozen graph generated in [this step](#Saving the inference graph).
+To evaluate the model performance, we run the test data created in the TFRecord generation step through the frozen graph generated in one of the previous steps.

 1. Copy [detection_inference.py](https://github.com/tensorflow/models/blob/master/research/object_detection/inference/detection_inference.py) into the [scripts folder](scripts/) (We have already included this script into the repository)
 2. Copy [infer_detections.py](https://github.com/tensorflow/models/blob/master/research/object_detection/inference/infer_detections.py) into the [scripts folder](scripts/) (We have already included this script into the repository)